 (Dr Bessel van der Kolk 2014)

 There’s one part of that which sticks with me: “…a symptom of their attempt to cope with trauma”.
-Is Fibromyalgia our bodies telling us that something much bigger is wrong?
+Are the symptoms of Fibromyalgia our bodies’ way of telling us that something much bigger is wrong?

 So What does Trauma actually do to us?